jnissenbaum18/startrekrewrites/_posts/2021-09-16-voy-neverending-night-6.md

 “He understands!”
 The Doctor proclaimed with jubilation.

 Seven then played C-flat again.
 Fantome in turn responded by placing the medical instrument down and then holding the bowl up.
 Just then, Seven felt something she hadn’t really experienced before.
-Was it Pride?
+Was it pride?
 Or perhaps triumph?
 As she was processing these new emotions, Fantome did something completely unexpected.
 He set down the bowl and held up the hypospray.
 Seven didn’t need telepathy to understand exactly what he was asking.

 *What is this?*

 Seven played a G tone this time and Fantome examined the hypospray with unbridled curiosity.
 Seven’s mind quickly started working through the possibilities for communication.
 A syntax could be developed around different tonal qualities.
 Harmonic frequency combinations could be used for verb conjugation perhaps.
-Flats and sharps may be used to indicate modifiers such as adverbs and adjectives.
+Flats and sharps could be used to indicate modifiers such as adverbs and adjectives.
 While simple notes strung together in rapid succession could be used to describe nouns.
 The beginnings of a language.
 It would take time though.
 Time that could be spent working in the astrometrics lab.
-But then, Seven recalled the suggestion that the Captain had just made to her.
-About giving help without expecting anything in return.
+But then, Seven recalled the suggestion that the Captain had just made to her, about giving help without expecting anything in return.

 Seven regarded Fantome and decided right then that she was indeed going to help him.